8 Money-Saving Secrets Every Target Shopper Absolutely Needs to Know

 It turns out that deleting your emails could be costing you serious money.

-An app called Paribus gets you money back for your online purchases, including at Target.
+An app called Earny helps gets you money back for your online purchases at stores like Target.

-It’s free to sign up for Paribus.
-Once you do, it scans your email archives for any receipts.
-If it discovers you’ve purchased something from Target or one of the other 17 retailers listed on its website, it will track the item’s price and issue you a refund if there’s a price drop during the return period.
+It’s free to sign up and once you do, it scans your email archives for any receipts.
+If Earny discovers you’ve purchased something from Target or one of the other 20+ retailers listed on its website, it continuously monitors those prices everywhere else online.
+When they find a better price, they take advantage of price protection policies offered by major stores and credit card issuers to get you a refund.

 Here’s how it works….